faustostangler/FLY/docs/BEHAVIORAL_MODELING.md

 4. **FetchUtils.fetch_with_retry** retries on network errors or Cloudflare blocks, recreating the scraper session when needed.
 5. Fetched pages become `NsdDTO` objects buffered by **SaveStrategy**.
-6. Batches are persisted via `RepositoryNsdPort.save_all` until the worker pool finishes.
+6. Batches are persisted via `NSDRepositoryPort.save_all` until the worker pool finishes.

 ## Statement Fetching